-Abuse – See “DNS Abuse” below
+Abuse: See “DNS abuse” below

-Business Email Compromise (BEC) – A type of scam targeting companies where electronic mail accounts of employees are either spoofed or compromised to do fraudulent wire transfers
+Business Email Compromise (BEC): A type of scam targeting companies where electronic mail accounts of employees are either spoofed or compromised to do fraudulent wire transfers.

-Botnet – A network of computers infected with malware and controlled as a group without the knowledge of the owners of the computers
+Botnet: A network of computers infected with malware and controlled as a group without the knowledge of the owners of the computers.

-Digital Certificate Fraud – An attacker breaches a Certification Authority (CA) to generate and obtain fraudulent certificates to launch further attacks; an attacker can also use fraudulent certificates to authenticate as another individual or system, or to forge digital signatures
+Digital Certificate Fraud: An attacker breaches a Certification Authority (CA) to generate and obtain fraudulent certificates to launch further attacks; an attacker can also use fraudulent certificates to authenticate as another individual or system, or to forge digital signatures.

-Distributed Denial-of-Service (DDoS) Attack – A malicious attempt to disrupt a targeted server, service, or network by overwhelming the target or its surrounding infrastructure with a flood of Internet traffic from multiple (Distributed) sources.
+Distributed Denial-of-Service (DDoS) Attack: A malicious attempt to disrupt a targeted server, service, or network by overwhelming the target or its surrounding infrastructure with a flood of Internet traffic from multiple (Distributed) sources.

-DNS Abuse – Intentional misuse of the universal identifiers provided by the DNS for cybercrime infrastructure and directed users to websites that enable other forms of crime, such as child exploitation, intellectual property infringement, and fraud.
+DNS abuse: Intentional misuse of the universal identifiers provided by the DNS for cybercrime infrastructure and directed users to websites that enable other forms of crime, such as child exploitation, intellectual property infringement, and fraud.

-Domain Name System (DNS) – The DNS is a distributed online database service that translates easy-to-remember domain names to numerical Internet Protocol (IP) addresses; for example, the DNS will translate www.icann.org to 192.0.34.65 (specified in RFCs 1034 and 1035)
+Domain Name System (DNS): The DNS is a distributed online database service that translates easy-to-remember domain names to numerical Internet Protocol (IP) addresses; for example, the DNS will translate www.icann.org to 192.0.34.65 (specified in RFCs 1034 and 1035).

-Identifier Systems Security, Stability, and Resiliency (IS-SSR) Framework – A document, updated periodically, that “describes ICANN’s role and boundaries in supporting a single, global interoperable Internet and the challenges for the Internet’s unique Identifier Systems”
+Identifier Systems Security, Stability, and Resiliency (IS-SSR) Framework: A document, updated periodically, that “describes ICANN’s role and boundaries in supporting a single, global interoperable Internet and the challenges for the Internet’s unique Identifier Systems.”

-Malware – Software that is specifically designed to disrupt, damage, or gain unauthorized access to a computer system
+Malware: Software that is specifically designed to disrupt, damage, or gain unauthorized access to a computer system.

-Phishing – The fraudulent attempt to obtain sensitive information by disguising oneself as a trustworthy entity in an electronic communication
+Phishing: The fraudulent attempt to obtain sensitive information by disguising oneself as a trustworthy entity in an electronic communication.

-Ransomware – Malware that is designed to block access to a computer system until a sum of money is paid
+Ransomware: Malware that is designed to block access to a computer system until a sum of money is paid.

-Resiliency – The capacity of the Identifier System to effectively withstand, tolerate, and survive malicious attacks and other disruptive events without disruption or cessation of service
+Resiliency: The capacity of the Identifier System to effectively withstand, tolerate, and survive malicious attacks and other disruptive events without disruption or cessation of service.

-Scamming – A fraudulent hoax made to look like a real business activity or investment opportunity designed to make money
+Scamming: A fraudulent hoax made to look like a real business activity or investment opportunity designed to make money.

-Security – The capacity to protect and prevent misuse of Internet unique identifiers
+Security: The capacity to protect and prevent misuse of Internet unique identifiers.

-Security Threat – Phishing, scamming, malware, ransomware, spam, DDoS attacks, digital certificate fraud, and botnets are among the most critical security threats
+Security threat: Phishing, scamming, malware, ransomware, spam, DDoS attacks, digital certificate fraud, and botnets are among the most critical security threats.

-Spam – Unsolicited bulk electronic mail
+Spam: Unsolicited bulk electronic mail.

-Stability – The capacity to ensure that the Identifier System operates as expected and that users of unique identifiers have confidence that the system operates as expected.
+Stability: The capacity to ensure that the Identifier System operates as expected and that users of unique identifiers have confidence that the system operates as expected.

-Unique Identifiers – ICANN’s technical mission includes helping to coordinate, at the overall level, the allocation of the Internet’s system of unique identifiers: specifically, top-level domain names, blocks of Internet Protocol (IP) addresses and autonomous system (AS) numbers allocated to the Regional Internet Registries, and protocol parameters as directed by the IETF.
+Unique Identifiers: ICANN’s technical mission includes helping to coordinate, at the overall level, the allocation of the Internet’s system of unique identifiers: specifically, top-level domain names, blocks of Internet Protocol (IP) addresses and autonomous system (AS) numbers allocated to the Regional Internet Registries, and protocol parameters as directed by the IETF.

 Acronyms

-AS - Autonomous System
+AS: Autonomous System

-BC - Business Continuity
+BC: Business Continuity

-CISO – Chief Information Security Officer
+CISO: Chief Information Security Officer

-CSO – Chief Security Officer
+CSO: Chief Security Officer

-CZDS – Centralized Zone Data Service
+CZDS: Centralized Zone Data Service

-DAAR – Domain Abuse Activity Reporting
+DAAR: Domain Abuse Activity Reporting

-DNS - Domain Name System
+DNS: Domain Name System

-DNSSEC – the DNS Security Extensions (as specified in RFCs 4033, 4034, and RFC 4035)
+DNSSEC: the DNS Security Extensions (as specified in RFCs 4033, 4034, and RFC 4035)

-DoH – DNS over HTTPS
+DoH: DNS over HTTPS

-DoT – DNS over TLS
+DoT: DNS over TLS

-DPS – DNSSEC Practice Statement
+DPS: DNSSEC Practice Statement

-DR - Disaster Recovery
+DR: Disaster Recovery

-DURZ - Deliberately Unvalidatable Root Zone
+DURZ: Deliberately Unvalidatable Root Zone

-EBERO - Emergency Back-End Registry Operator
+EBERO: Emergency Back-end Registry Operator

-EPDP - Expedited Policy Development Process
+EPDP: Expedited Policy Development Process

-FSM - Finite-State Machine
+FSM: Finite-State Machine

-gTLD - generic Top Level Domain
+gTLD: generic top-level domain

-GNSO - Generic Names Supporting Organization
+GNSO: Generic Names Supporting Organization

-HTTP – HyperText Transfer Protocol
+HTTP: HyperText Transfer Protocol

-HTTPS – HyperText Transfer Protocol Secure
+HTTPS: HyperText Transfer Protocol Secure

-IANA - Internet Assigned Numbers Authority
+IANA: Internet Assigned Numbers Authority

-IETF - Internet Engineering Task Force
+IETF: Internet Engineering Task Force

-IMRS – ICANN Managed Root Server
+IMRS: ICANN Managed Root Server

-IP - Internet Protocol
+IP: Internet Protocol

-IRTF - Internet Research Task Force
+IRTF: Internet Research Task Force

-IS-SSR Framework - Internet Identifier Systems Security, Stability, and Resiliency Framework
+IS-SSR Framework: Internet Identifier Systems Security, Stability, and Resiliency Framework

-ISMS – Information Security Management System
+ISMS: Information Security Management System